catseye/The-Platform/USAGE.markdown

 Logging in and using The Platform
 ---------------------------------

-First, note that, when running, The Platform does *not* have access to your hard drive (outside of its own disk image file) and does *not* have access to your network.
-This is intentional; it means that you can muck around however you like inside The Platform and it should not affect (or be affected by) anything outside.

-Second, note that any changes you do make inside The Platform -- for example, files you change, or new files you write -- will be saved to the disk image file.
-If you keep the archived `.7z` file you can always extract a fresh copy of the disk image file from that, if you want to start over.

-Now.
-To log in, log in as `user`.
+Once it has booted, log in as `user`.
 There is no password.
 You will get a `$` prompt at which you can type commands.
 (This is called the "shell".)

+Note that any changes you make inside The Platform -- for example, files you change, or new files you write -- will be saved to the disk image file.
+If you keep the archived `.7z` file you can always extract a fresh copy of the disk image file from that, if you want to start over.

 To shut down The Platform, type